dustinpfister/blog_posts/_posts/vuejs-example-menu.md

 ```

 ## 2 - The menu_home, and menu_manual.js componenets

+Now that I have my main vue instance worked out it is now just a question of starting to make all the compoents that I want for this simple menu system.
+For this example I am just making a few menus for now that will just help with extercising the basics of this kind of situation in which I have a main parrent vue instance, and two or more child compoents off from this main instance.

+When doing this sort of thing the project might start to get a little involve when it comes to the main data object of the example, and how to share that data with child componets.
+So far it would seem that using paramares of componets is how I would want to go about seadning a parrent level value to a child.
+However when it comes to mutating values in a child component it is not such a good idea to mutate these paramer values, in fact doing so will result in an error.
+Instead it is a good idea to have my own indepedand data values to work with in a component, and also to depend more so on events as a way to send values back to the parrent main vue instance.

+So then in this section I will be going over just a few simple menu componets that I have work out to start off with when it comes to this.

 ### 2.1 - A basic home.js with just a static template